kryptokrona/kryptokrona-mobile-wallet/README.md

 Follow [this](https://facebook.github.io/react-native/docs/signed-apk-android.html) guide.

-Once you have finished:
+Once you have finished, compile the APK:

-`cd android`

-Compile the APK:

-`./gradlew assembleRelease`

-You may need to uninstall a previous version of the app:

-`adb -d uninstall "com.tonchan"`
+`yarn build-android`

 Install the APK on your device:

-`./gradlew installRelease`
+`yarn deploy-android`

 If it all works, you can then upload to the play store.